woofdoggo/WipeColor/README.md

 # WipeColor
 A mod for changing the death wipe color in Celeste.

-# TODO
-  - Don't apply to background in certain scenarios (vignettes, debug map, etc)
+I decided to make this after somebody requested it in the Celeste Discord server.